Jim-Kroovy/Mr-Mannequins-Tools/README.md

 If you have more general Blender + UE questions and issues feel free to join [Mr Mannequins Discord Server](https://discord.gg/wkPZJaH) to ask me and some of the experienced users of the add-on for help with Blender and Unreal Engine!

-You can also find the contents of this readme on the [UE4 Forum Post](https://forums.unrealengine.com/community/community-content-tools-and-tutorials/1661319-mannequin-compatible-animations-and-meshes-blender-to-ue4-free-addon-mr-mannequins-tools-1-1) go like it!
-(I'm not really very active on the UE forums though)
+You can also find the fresh new [UE4 Forum Post](https://forums.unrealengine.com/t/blender-unreal-mr-mannequins-tools-totally-free-super-easy-ultra-compatible/225561) go like it!

 *I don't expect you to read everything in this readme so here are the contents.*